Trump indicted: What to know about the documents case and what’s next

 Trump has been charged with seven counts related to the mishandling of classified documents, according to two people familiar with the indictment but not authorized to speak publicly about it.
 The charges themselves are unclear and remain under seal, one person said.

-Trump announced on his social media site Truth Social on Thursday night that DOJ lawyers had informed his legal team that he had been indicted.
+Trump announced Thursday night on his social media site Truth Social that Justice Department lawyers had informed his legal team that he had been indicted.
 He said he is due in court in Miami on Tuesday afternoon.

 It was not immediately clear if anyone else would be charged in the case.